penalara/engineOutputGHCFile/schema-doc/ghcoutput-properties-generatedjsontimetable-properties-assignedsections-assignedsection.md

 ## sessionsAssigned

-List of, session and on call hours, assigned at the section.
+List of class units and on call hours assigned in the section.

 `sessionsAssigned`